CASTResearchLabs/com.castsoftware.labs.green/com.castsoftware.labs.green_documentation.md

 The GreenIT Index is based on the following Technical Criteria

+* GreenIT - focus on "pipe leaks" - data access efficiency
-* GreenIT - focus on "pipe leaks"
+* GreenIT - focus on "pipe leaks" - algorithmic costs
-* GreenIT - focus on "pipe ruptures"
+* GreenIT - focus on "pipe leaks" - resource economy
+* GreenIT - focus on pipe ruptures - avoiding failure

 The Technical Criteria have been populated with Quality Rules with aggregate weight greater or equal to 5 of the following existing Technical Criteria: